ranazrad/devops-in-practice/terraform/examples/e1/README.md

 ### Option C: Using an AWS Profile

-If you manage multiple AWS environments, you can configure named profiles in your `~/.aws/credentials` file (e.g., using `aws configure --profile my_profile`).
+If you manage multiple AWS environments, you can configure named profiles in your `~/.aws/credentials` file.
 To instruct Terraform to use a specific profile, export the `AWS_PROFILE` environment variable:

 ```bash
 export AWS_PROFILE="my_profile"